Online Training Courses

 Some of the research courses and modules are offered through the University's School of Public Health, and focus on applications pertinent to public health practice and research.
 You may be asked to complete a one-time registration process and/or to log in with your University internet (x.500) ID and password in order to access these courses and modules.

-The Clinical Research Coordinator (CRC) Training program trains coordinators who support primary investigators and teams that conduct research with human subjects.
-The comprehensive online training program helps ensure quality research practices, while creating a career development pathway for CRCs.
+The Clinical Research Coordinator (CRC) Online Training Modules train coordinators who support primary investigators and teams that conduct research with human subjects.
+The comprehensive online training modules help ensure quality research practices, while creating a career development pathway for CRCs.

 This online tutorial is designed for students in healthcare fields, health care professionals, faculty, and anyone interested in evidence-based practice.
 This tutorial comprises two lessons that cover the 5-step process for evidence-based practice, and a number of case scenarios that allow the learner to apply the process.